Engineering Firm Delivers Client Success with Modern Geospatial Solutions

 The transformation didn't just stop there, though.
 Farr West was growing as a business and needed something that could handle distributed data.
 Farr West leveraged distributed collaboration to share data from ArcGIS Enterprise to ArcGIS Online, using Project Delivery Subscription.
 This provided a trusted connection to share data immediately to ArcGIS Online and synchronize changes in real time.
 Taking many sets of data edited by many users and sharing it in ArcGIS Online, where Farr West provides its clients with access, has been huge.
 Currently, Farr West operates 12 projects utilizing this framework.

 Keeping with the momentum, Farr West has many plans to continue growing its solutions.
-Future projects include field data collection in ArcGIS Online using Survey123 for ArcGIS.
-It is currently deploying ArcGIS Enterprise on behalf of its clients to allow use of Collector for ArcGIS.
+Future projects include field data collection in ArcGIS Online using ArcGIS Survey123.
+It is currently deploying ArcGIS Enterprise on behalf of its clients to allow use of ArcGIS Collector.

 Constantly innovating and pursuing new technology have allowed Farr West to scale to levels that weren't previously imagined.
 In turn, the GIS department has been able to provide direct business value to Farr West and is no longer considered just a supporting role in the company: GIS is part of every contract.
 Supported by Esri technology, Farr West will continue to provide new and existing clients with applications and features that help their business while continuing to create efficiencies within the company.